Classic Julie, Classic Broadway

 Classic Julie, Classic Broadway is a compilation album released in 2001 by English actress and singer Julie Andrews through Decca Records.
 The compilation bringing together recordings made by Julie Andrews during the 1990s, a period marked by her return to the studio to revisit Broadway repertoire.
 The album features interpretations of iconic roles as well as lesser-known songs, preserving the traditional orchestral style associated with the artist.

 Critical reception was mixed, with some reviewers praising her vocal elegance and the quality of her interpretations, while others pointed to limitations in the arrangement choices and overall result.
-The compilation ultimately stands as a retrospective record of her final studio phase before her recording career was interrupted due to health issues.
+The compilation ultimately stands as a retrospective record of her final studio phase before her recording career was interrupted due the singer's irreversible vocal cord damage.